lavaeater/turbo-rocket-ultra/README.md

 * Blood Splatter <- Done
 * MiniMap <- Done

+## Doing now: Multiplayer

+### Mechanics

+This feature will add about 20 sub-features.
+To have multiplayer, we must now have a way of starting the game, pausing the game, adding players, removing players, etc.  A

 ## Done: Twin Stick v0.1

 Needs tweaking of the aiming, it is by far not perfected.
 We need to move to a polling system for the axes, to enable fiddling with the aim, but using lerp was a boon.